horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 ### 2.1) Second Kind: Astronomy and Ellipses

 We next discuss Gauss's astronomical investigations, which led him to investigate one kind of elliptic function about 30 years before Jacobi and Abel published works on a more general theory of elliptic functions.
+We're starting with the second kind of elliptic integral because their discovery through astronomy is very intuitive.

 Although the physics was 100 years old, the theory of astronomy was booming at the end of the 1700s due to the analytical innovations of Euler and others.
 New data was being collected en masse from sightings of astronomical objects such as planets and asteroids.
 Those who could calculate the paths of these objects and predict their return were guaranteed repute and a decent paycheck.
 Thus much of the efforts were focused on mathematical techniques to turn sets of observations into a function for the object's position over time.